sliu2019/gbac_roach/README.md

  * rllab at https://github.com/rll/rllab
  * ipython version **5.8.0**

-Before doing anything, first replace `gym/envs/box2d/lunar_lander.py` with the provided `lunar_lander.py` file.

-The only files that you need to look at are `dqn.py` and `train_ac_f18.py`, which you will implement.

-See the [HW3 PDF](http://rail.eecs.berkeley.edu/deeprlcourse/static/homeworks/hw3.pdf) for further instructions.

-The starter code was based on an implementation of Q-learning for Atari generously provided by Szymon Sidor from OpenAI.

-The only files you need to modify are launch_maml_train.py.
+The only file you need to modify is launch_maml_train.py, which both trains and tests models.
+See comments in the main() function for details.

-Overview of the files;
-launch_maml_train.py: both trains and tests models

-# Talk about what the directory structure of the data folders and trained model folders should be, and maybe include one as a sample